ConorWebb96/bb-type-ahead/README.md

-# Bb-typehead
+# Bb-type-a-head
-This is a readme for the Typehead field custom plugin.
+This is a readme for the type a head field custom plugin.

 # Description
 A component used for filtering to query tables, search through results, select and then save selected items back to the db.